 Hong Kong dollar is the currency of the primary economic environment in which the Fund operates.
 Foreign currency transactions during the year are translated into Hong Kong dollars using the spot exchange rates at the transaction dates.
 Monetary assets and liabilities denominated in foreign currencies are translated into Hong Kong dollars at the closing exchange rates at the reporting date.
 Exchange gains and losses are dealt with in the income and expenditure account.

 (g) Revenue recognition

 Interest income is recognised as it accrues using the effective interest method.
-Dividend income is recognised when the Fund's right to receive payment is established.
+Dividend income from listed equity securities is recognised when the share price is quoted ex-dividend.

 (h) Cash and cash equivalents